Redwood Region Audubon Society

 We're making progress creating bird-friendly habit along the Waterfront Trail!

-See more photos of the changes here.
+See photos of the changes we're creating here.

 Completely revised and updated, this book presents 26 birding routes throughout the county, with nearly 500 eBird hotspots mentioned.